-"It was also an experiment in how powerful social media could be as a force to encourage charitable giving and sharing of acts of kindness," explained Asha Curran, Chief Innovation Officer at 92nd Street Y.
+"It was also an experiment in how powerful social media could be as a force to encourage charitable giving and sharing of acts of kindness," explained Asha Curran, CEO and Co-Founder of Giving Tuesday.

 "When this started out a couple years ago we were pretty skeptical about it," admitted Colleen Finn Ridenhour, Senior Vice President of Development for Habitat for Humanity

 "There's been, in a short amount of time, a great deal of awareness around this campaign," Finn Ridenhour told CNN.
 "As the public has become more familiar over the last couple of years we've seen folks raising their hands and joining in more significantly."

 "Giving Tuesday enables us to have a formal anchor on the calendar that ushers in and starts the season of giving," said Ettore Rossetti, Senior Director of Social and Digital Innovation at Save the Children.